rocketstack-matt/wordle-solver/README.md

 | Find words containing letters 'a' 't' 'h' in specific positions (use '.' for unknown positions)                                                | https://wordle-solver.azurewebsites.net/match/ha..t                   | |
 | Find words containing letters 'a' 't' 'h' in specific positions but not letters 'b' or 's'                                                     | https://wordle-solver.azurewebsites.net/match/ha..t/not/bs            | |
 | Find words containing letters 'a' 't' 'h' in specific positions, contains 'l' but we're not sure where but does contain not letters 'b' or 's' | https://wordle-solver.azurewebsites.net/match/ha..t/contains/l/not/bs | |

+Alternatively, access the React UI at http://wordle.rocketstack.co/

+The REST service runs on a server which is provisioned on-demand, so if it doesn't return immediately please wait a couple of minutes for the server to spin up.